PRO-2684/castwright/doc/REFERENCE.md

 ### Command

-A command instruction prints, executes, and displays the output of a command.
+A command instruction prints, executes in a separate shell session, and displays the output of a command.
 Usually, you'll use it the most in your script.
 Example:

 ```plaintext
 $ echo "Hello, World!"